hackforla/ops-security/CONTRIBUTING.md

     - [**Submitting changes via git and opening a PR**](#submitting-changes-via-git-and-opening-a-pr)

 ## **Setting up the local development environment**
 The below instructions will walk you through setting up your own AWS account for local development and testing before pushing changes that will effect our infrastructure.

-If you've already completed these steps, skip to [Create a branch](https://github.com/hackforla/devops-security/blob/main/CONTRIBUTING.md#create-a-new-branch-where-you-will-work-on-your-issue)
+If you've already completed these steps or you aren't making Terraform changes, skip to [Create a branch](https://github.com/hackforla/devops-security/blob/main/CONTRIBUTING.md#create-a-new-branch-where-you-will-work-on-your-issue)

 ### **Creating a personal AWS account**

 - Go to [AWS](https://aws.amazon.com/) and click `"Sign In to the Console" > "Create a new AWS account."`